tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Payment-coupons.md

 <img src="/assets/PaymentCoupons/PaymentCoupons_11.png" alt="PrintScreen" width="60%"/><br>

-4. Each coupon present the options to disable/enable or download the coupon.
-Once the coupon is disabled, it cannot receive more payments.<br>Find these options in the three dot menu in the _**status**_ column.
+4. Each coupon presents the options to disable/enable or download the coupon.
+Once the coupon is disabled, it cannot receive more payments.<br>Find these options in the three-dot menu in the _**status**_ column.

 ![PrintScreen](/assets/PaymentCoupons/PaymentCoupons_12.png)